Interior Design

 - research bungalow architecture and interiors in the Sacramento area.

-- analyze bungalow architecture and interiors in the Sacramento area.
+- analyze and identify details of bungalow architecture and interiors in the Sacramento area.

 IDES 134 Sacramento Design History - Fabulous Forties